 I’ve always admired ranunculus (also called Persian buttercup) — those beautiful flowers are real attention-getters in photos and florist’s bouquets.
-One spring I bought a bag of ranunculus tubers on sale at a big box store in late spring.
+One spring I bought a bag of tubers on sale at a big box store in late spring.
+(Technically they're tuberous roots but are sometimes called tubers for short.)
 Unfortunately, when I tried to grow them, the results weren’t great — spindly foliage and no blooms.
 I just chalked it up to them being difficult to grow.
-Then I learned they’re really cool-season flowers and thrive in the same conditions as pansies (Viola spp. & hybrids), snapdragons (Antirrhinum majus) and other spring favorites.
+Then I learned they're really cool-season flowers and thrive in the same conditions as pansies (Viola spp. & hybrids), snapdragons (Antirrhinum majus) and other spring favorites.
 Let me introduce you ranunculus and some of the things I’ve learned since my first disappointing effort.

 How to use ranunculus in the garden